-- They have received any vaccine (licensed or investigational) less than 7 days before enrolment (or intend to receive any vaccine less than 7 days after receiving the study COVID-19 vaccines). - They have previously received two doses of COVID-19 vaccine, or one dose of a COVID-19 vaccine other than Pfizer BioNTech. - They are a close family member of someone working at the study sites. - They belong to a group already advised by the JCVI to receive two doses of Pfizer-BioNTech vaccine, e.g. if they have specific underlying health problems (such as Down's syndrome, severe neurodisability or immunosuppression), or if they live with an immunosuppressed person.
-(The full details can be found in the "Green Book"). - They have received immunoglobulins or blood products within 3 months of enrolment. - They have any confirmed or suspected immunodeficiency (significant problems with their immune system). - Their spleen has been removed or is not functional. - They have recurrent severe infections. - They have used immunosuppressant medication within the past 6 months (except topical steroids or short-term oral steroids for less than 14 days). - They have a history of anaphylaxis, allergic disease or reactions likely to be worsened by any component of study vaccines, or if they are allergic to latex or polyethylene glycol/macrogol (PEG). - They are pregnant or breast feeding, or intending to become pregnant within three months of the second dose of vaccine. - They have had a malignant disease requiring chemotherapy or radiotherapy for malignancy within the past 6 months. - They have a bleeding disorder, or prior history of significant bleeding or bruising following IM injections or blood tests. - They are prescribed anticoagulants (such as warfarin, apixaban, rivaroxaban, dabigatran and edoxaban). - They have any serious chronic illness requiring hospital specialist supervision. - They have congenital heart disease.
+- You have received any vaccine (licensed or investigational) less than 7 days before enrolment (or intend to receive any vaccine less than seven days after receiving the study COVID-19 vaccines). - You have previously received two doses of COVID-19 vaccine, or one dose of a COVID-19 vaccine other than Pfizer BioNTech. - You are a close family member of someone working at the study sites. - You belong to a group already advised by the JCVI to receive two doses of COVID-19 vaccine, e.g. if you have specific underlying health problems (such as Down's syndrome, severe neurodisability or immunosuppression), or if you live with an immunosuppressed person.
+(The full details can be found in the "Green Book"). - You have received immunoglobulins or blood products within 3 months of enrolment. - You have any confirmed or suspected significant problems with your immune system.

-- They have severe and/or uncontrolled respiratory disease, gastrointestinal disease, liver disease, renal disease, rheumatological disease, endocrine disorder or neurological illness (If they have mild to moderate, well controlled conditions, they may participate in the study). - They have a history of active or previous auto-immune neurological disorders (e.g. multiple sclerosis, Guillain-Barre syndrome, transverse myelitis). - They have significant kidney or liver impairment. - They have elective surgery requiring overnight admission and/or general anaesthetic planned for during the study. - They have participated in another research study involving an investigational product in the past 12 weeks. - Their ability to understand English is insufficient to undertake all study requirements, in the opinion of the investigators.
+- Your spleen has been removed or is not functional. - You have recurrent severe infections. - You have used immunosuppressant medication within the past 6 months (except topical steroids or short-term oral steroids for under 14 days). - You have a history of anaphylaxis, allergic disease or reactions likely to be worsened by any component of study vaccines, or if you are allergic to latex or polyethylene glycol/macrogol (PEG). - You are pregnant or breast feeding, or intending to become pregnant within three months of the second dose of vaccine. - You have had a malignant disease requiring chemotherapy or radiotherapy for malignancy within the past 6 months. - You have a bleeding disorder, or prior history of significant bleeding or bruising following IM injections or blood tests. - You are prescribed anticoagulants (such as warfarin, apixaban, rivaroxaban, dabigatran and edoxaban). - You have any serious chronic illness requiring hospital specialist supervision. - You have congenital heart disease. - You have severe and/or uncontrolled respiratory disease, gastrointestinal disease, liver disease, renal disease, rheumatological disease, endocrine disorder or neurological illness (If you have mild to moderate, well controlled conditions you may participate in the study). - You have a history of active or previous auto-immune neurological disorders (e.g. multiple sclerosis, Guillain-Barre syndrome, transverse myelitis). - You have significant kidney or liver impairment. - You have elective surgery requiring overnight admission and/or general anaesthetic scheduled during the study. - You have participated in another research study involving an investigational product in the past 12 weeks. - Your ability to understand English is insufficient to undertake all study requirements, in the opinion of the investigators.

-Mild conditions that are well-controlled would not automatically exclude them from participating.
-If you are unclear whether they are eligible to be involved in the study, you can contact the study team who will be able to advise you.
+Mild conditions that are well-controlled would not automatically exclude you from participating.
+If you are unclear whether you are eligible to be involved in the study, you can contact the study team who will be able to advise you.

-If your child has previously had confirmed or suspected COVID-19 infection, they may still take part in the study.
+If you have previously had confirmed or suspected COVID-19 infection, you may still take part in the study.

-What will happen if your child decides to take part?
+What will happen if I decide to take part?

-If your child decides to take part in the study, you should complete the short online questionnaire to check that they are eligible.
-At the end of this, you will be asked if you agree to a researcher contacting you by phone to ask questions about their current health and discuss details of their medical history, if required.
-You will also be asked to agree to allow us to contact their GP for further information, if necessary.
-If they are eligible, they will be invited to a face-to-face visit.
+If you decide to take part in the study, you should complete the short online questionnaire to check that you are eligible.
+At the end of this, you will be asked if you agree to a researcher contacting you by phone to ask questions about your current health and discuss details of your medical history, if required.
+You will also be asked to agree to allow us to contact your GP for further information, if necessary.
+If you are eligible, you will be invited to a face-to-face visit where you will be asked to sign the consent form in person.

-What happens next will depend on whether your child has already received their first dose of COVID-19 vaccine in the community.
+What happens next will depend on whether you have already received your first dose of COVID-19 vaccine in the community.